Frederiksberg Campus (University of Copenhagen): The University Gardens

+Det Biovidenskabelige Fakultets Have (commonly known as Haven) is a botanical garden which lies on Bülowsvej in Frederiksberg and belongs to the University of Copenhagen Faculty of Life Sciences The garden is a research and study garden for researchers and students.
+However, there is also public access, and the garden contains flowering trees and bushes all year round.

+The garden was opened in 1858 under the name "Landbohøjskolens Have" at the same time as the Kgl.
+Veterinær- og Landbohøjskole was built, and the central part with a small pond and hanging garden has remained unchanged since then.

+Many of the large trees are therefore 140 years old.
+The gardens' largest tree is a beech with a circumference of 5 metres.
+The garden has over different plants, all of which has nameplates.
+The garden has a rose garden from 1929, which was planted by Georg Georgsen and contains hundreds of large-flowered and historic roses.

+In contrast with University of Copenhagen Botanical Garden – which mainly contains wild plants - the emphasis here is on plants which are usually shown in gardens and parks.

 Monuments and artworks

 In front of the building at Grønnegårdsvej 7 is a line of busts commemorating former professors and other people associated with the premises.
 They include Bernhard Bang (August Hassel, 1923) and Carl Oluf Jensen (August Hassel).
 On the opposite side of the street is a small plaza with a stone bench and a bust of Peter Christian Abildgaard, founder of the Royal Agrivultural and Veterinary College.

 In front of Landøkonomisk Forsøgslanoratoirum's former building at Rolighedsvej 25 stands a statue of Niels Fjord, founder of the institution.
 The statue was created by Aksel Hansen and was installed in 1892.
 The University Gardens contain a number of statues.
 One of them is Vilhelm Bissen's A Milkmaid.